2023 Treasury Management Training Symposium in Portland, OR

 Requirements and Specifications

-- NAST seeks panels that include perspectives of Treasurers and staff, members of the NAST Networks and Committees, corporate affiliates and other supporters, including our partners in governmental and non-governmental agencies.
+- NAST seeks speakers who will include perspectives of Treasurers and staff, members of the NAST Networks and Committees, corporate affiliates and other supporters, including our partners in governmental and non-governmental agencies.
 Precedence will be given to multi-person diverse panels of experts for well-rounded perspectives.

 - To help you pre-plan for your submissions for TMTS NAST members identified a list of topics as high need areas where specific training is needed.
 See the "Plan your Proposal" button above for details.
 Multiple submissions are permissible.